 Taking of Private Property

 This rule will not cause a taking of private property or otherwise have taking implications under Executive Order 12630, Governmental Actions and Interference with Constitutionally Protected Property Rights.
+We received zero comments regarding the proposed rule.

 Civil Justice Reform